nageshnnazare/lld-know-hows/README.md

 ## 🎯 Course Overview

-This comprehensive course is designed for experienced C/C++ developers (7+ years) preparing for system design interviews.
+This comprehensive course is designed for experienced C/C++ developers preparing for system design interviews.
 It covers Low-Level Design (LLD) from fundamentals to advanced concepts with **30 real-world problems**.

 ## 📚 Course Structure